martyf1y/ImageParticleAnimationP2/README.md

 What it does
 - Creates animation object
 - Locate images in the animation DOM class or images folder of app
-- Load images and put in class.
+- Load images and put in animation.
 - Auto start animation
 - Go through each image with particle array of rectangles (customisable with sliders)
 - Does not create particles for no alpha pixels